jpoehnelt/semantic-release-replace-plugin/docs/interfaces/_index_.replacement.md

 replacement is done.
 If `from` is a regular expression the `args` of the callback include captures, the offset of the matched string, the matched string, etc. See the `String.replace` documentation for details

+Multiple replacements may be specified as an array.
+These can be either strings or callback functions.
+Note that the amount of replacements needs to match the amount of `from` matchers.